MrAzimzadeh/Global-Asp.Net-MVC/README.md

-# Asp.Net mvc kullanılarak Global web sitesine arka uç eklendi
+# Added backend to Global website using Asp.Net mvc
-"Global" web sitesi "Ücretsiz css" olarak paylaşıldı.
-Bu site yalnızca Ön uçtan oluşuyordu. arka ucunu ve Yönetici panelini Asp.net kullanarak oluşturduk
+Shared "Global" website as "Free css".
+This site consisted of Front-end only. we created backend and Admin panel using Asp.net

 ## Authors and Acknowledgments